fedosejev/javascript-questions/events/README.md

 + An event can be emitted with zero or more arguments
 + The set of events and their arguments constitute a "interface" exposed to the subscriber by the publisher (emitter)

+Two common patterns for `EventEmitter`s:
++ As a return value from a function call
++ Objects that extend `EventEmitter` to emit events themselves

 ### Try

 `node events`